dark-warlord14/ffufplus/README.md

 bash install.sh
 ```

-To use the script run the command
+Eg. To use the script in Beast Mode, run the command
 ```
-bash script.sh
+bash script.sh 4
 ```